 Day 9 — Lecce

-Discover the “Florence of the South” on this morning’s tour, so named for the unique decorative style for which Lecce is known: barocco leccese, the ornate and intricate sandstone carvings of cherubs and monsters, fruits and flowers that adorn local buildings from top to bottom.
+Discover the “Florence of the South,” so named for the unique decorative style for which Lecce is known: barocco leccese, the ornate and intricate sandstone carvings of cherubs and monsters, fruits and flowers that adorn local buildings from top to bottom.
 See Palazzo Vescovile (c.
 1632), the exuberantly decorated church of Santa Croce, and the duomo with its lovely piazza.
 The remainder of the day is at leisure.
 Tonight we enjoy a wine tasting and dinner in the gardens of a Lecce palazzo.
 (B,D)

 Day 10 — Lecce and Otranto

-This morning depart by coach for Polignano a Mare, a historic coastal town set on limestone cliffs above the Adriatic.
-After lunch at a local restaurant, travel on to Sorrento, overlooking the Bay of Naples.
+This morning, depart by coach for Polignano a Mare, a historic coastal town set on limestone cliffs above the Adriatic.
+After lunch at a trattoria, travel on to Sorrento, overlooking the Bay of Naples.
 (B,L)

 Day 12 — Sorrento, Pompeii